JavierMenRev/SelectionInLatinAmericans/README.md

 Each of the files pointed to by "genotypes.input.filenames" should be in ChromoPainter (CP) file format as input, where individuals' haploid genomes are in rows and the columns are SNPs.
 The first row gives the number of haplotypes in the file, the second row gives the number of SNPs, and the third row a "P" in column 1 with remaining columns the basepair positions of each SNP.
 The remaining rows are individuals' haploid genomes (with no spaces), with each two consecutive rows an individual.
 The allowed value for each person's haploid at each SNP is {0,1,?}, where "?" denotes missing data.
 Though each individual is represented by two rows (i.e. two haplotypes) in CP format, haplotype information is ignored.
 I.e. you can randomly assign the two alleles for heterozygotes to either row of an individual.

+## Input File 3: id.file

+Finally, AdaptMix also requires an id file.
+This file contains 2+S columns, where S is the number of ancestral populations specified in "surrogate.vec" of the "parameter.input.file" input file above.
+(E.g. S may be the number of clusters K when running ADMIXTURE.)

+Each row of "id.file" is a person, with column 1 containing their individual ID and column 2 containing their population ID label.
+These ID labels must match those provided in "pop.vec" and "surrogate.vec" of "parameter.input.file" (though not all labels in column 2 need be among "pop.vec" or "surrogate.vec").
+The remaining S columns give the inferred ancestry proportions for each individual (e.g. as inferred by ADMIXTURE), with each column corresponding to the populations -- as ordered -- in surrogate.vec.

+## Workflow

 We provide a script to prepare your data starting from a VCF.
 The example VCF file contains data from Peruvians (PEL) from the 1000 Genomes Project as the target admixed population, and CHB, IBS, and YRI as the reference populations.
 Note that CHB is used as a proxy for the Native American reference population.

 We fist split the VCF files by chromosomes and convert to CP format using `vcf_to_chrompainter_AdaptMix.R`: